ebellocchia/py_crypto_hd_wallet/README.md

 ## Usage

-### Class creation
+### Wallet factory construction

+A wallet is created by means of the *HdWalletFactory* class.\
-The *HdWallet* is created by specifying the wallet name, coin and BIP specification used to derive keys and addresses.\
+A *HdWalletFactory* class is constructed by specifying the coin and BIP specification used to derive keys and addresses.
+After the construction, the factory can be used to create wallets with the specified coin and BIP specification.\
 If no BIP specification is given, BIP-0044 will be used as default.

 Supported coin enumerative: